NaverCloudPlatform/terraform-provider-ncloud/docs/resources/object_storage_bucket.md

 ### `terraform import` command

-* Object Storage Bucket can be imported using the `id`.
+* Object Storage Bucket can be imported using the `bucket_name`.
 For example:

 ```console
 $ terraform import ncloud_objectstorage_object.rsc_name bucket-name